HoussamBahi/Project-CoefB/README.md

-## The prediction of the second Virial coefficient (B) of fluid mixtures
+## The prediction of the second Virial coefficient (B) of fluid mixtures.

 ANN model is proposed for the prediction of the B coefficient of organic and